zidarsk8/ggrc-core/doc/dev/unittests.rst

 - Append ObjectControl object to ``object_controls`` attribute of Control object
 - Add Control object to session and commit (``db.session.add()``, ``db.session.commit()``)

+To attach Controls to Categories:
+- Declare Control and Category objects
+- Append category object(s) to .categories attribute of Control object
+- Add and commit control object if not already

 Expected Behavior Clarification
 -------------------